Dean85e/portfolio-project2/README.md

 * When either player reaches ten a pop up message will appear displaying each players score, which player has won and a message to the user which will be different depending on the score of the game, there is three possible winning messages and also three possible loosing messages which makes for a good UX.

-* The user then must click the "OK" button to proceed to start a new game in which the popup will change to the game rules and the game area will default to "Ready".
+* The user must then click the "OK" button to proceed to start a new game in which the popup will change to the game rules where the user will have to click play to begin and the game area will default to "Ready".

  ![End Game Message](/assets/images/end-game-message.png)

  ### Features left to Implement

- * I would like to add a best of five rounds feature which would track and display each players rounds won when the is time to do so.
+ * I would like to add a best of five rounds feature which would track and display each players rounds won when there is time to do so.

  * I would also like to add the lizard and spock options.